jricoiii/jricoiii/content/authors/admin/_index.md

 - Visitors
 ---

-I am a tenured professor at Ohlone College in Fremont, California.
-My teaching interests are Statistics and Math for Liberal Arts.
+I am a tenured professor of mathematics at Ohlone College in Fremont, California.
+My primary teaching interests are Statistics and Math for Liberal Arts.
 This summer, I am working on developing 50/50 hybrid Intro to Statistics courses using the Carnegie Mellon University's Integrated Statistics Learning Environment (ISLE).

 My hobbies are being outdoors and playing games.
 Right now the game I am enjoying is backgammon.
 Other games that I enjoy are cribbage and dominoes.
+I hope to start a backgammon club at Ohlone College once we return to campus.